 - Creates supple and strong muscles

 - Helps with balance and coordination

 - Helps perform daily activities and movements with ease

-Pilates is also effective in the rehabilitation of pelvic floor arising from dysfunctions such as:
+Pilates is the rehabilitation of the pelvic floor

 - Urinary incontinence